Civic Engagement Scholars

 - Applications will be reviewed in March.

 - Interviews will be conducted by appointment in March/April.

 - Scholarship winners will be announced at the Reinhard Awards.

 CIVIC ENGAGEMENT scholars WILL:

-- Work with the Center for Leadership and Involvement to secure site placement.
+- Work with the Center for Student Engagement and Development to secure site placement.

 - Serve an average of 12-15 hours per week.